 Or you may have no orgasm.

 Other physical problems.
-You may have fatigue, pain, nausea, or shortness of breath after cancer treatment.
+You may have extreme tiredness (fatigue), pain, nausea, or shortness of breath after

 Body image problems.
 You may have also lost or gained weight, lost breast tissue, and have changes in